Monastery of the Holy Trinity, Meteora: Monastic life

 At one time, fifty monks lived at Holy Trinity, but by the early twentieth century, there were only five.
 Visitors are allowed.
 Patrick Leigh Fermor is reported to have visited the monasteries here several decades ago, as a guest of the Abbot of Varlaam.
 Even then, Holy Trinity was one of the poorest monasteries in Meteora.

 In popular culture

 The monastery was featured in the 1981 James Bond film For Your Eyes Only.
-It features in the climax to the film where Bond ascends the rock cliff and intrudes upon Aristotle Kristatos and Erich Kriegler to retrieve the ATAC decoder.
+It features in the climax to the film where Bond ascends the rock cliff and intrudes upon Aristotle Kristatos and Erich Kriegler to retrieve the ATAC decoder stolen from the British.
 Aristotle Kristatos, played by Julian Glover, was using the monastery in the film as a hideout.
-Eventually Bond throws the ATAC decoder off the cliff top when approached by the KGB.
+Eventually Bond throws the ATAC decoder off the cliff top when the KGB arrive to capture it.

 The Monastery also features in the 1961 film Tintin and the Golden Fleece.

 The 1957 film Boy on a Dolphin is partly shot in Meteora.
 Clifton Webb's character visits Meteora, and goes up to the Holy Trinity monastery to do some library research.